 The way customers feel about a product, service, or brand can make or break e-commerce companies.
 That’s why measuring customer sentiment is mission-critical.
 Finding recurring themes in customer sentiment will give you a better picture of the positive and negative aspects of your business or product, so you can make improvements.

-Why you should care about customer sentiment
+Why is customer sentiment important?

 Customer sentiment provides feedback about a brand’s most important task: Eliciting a positive, eager response from buyers.
 No matter the sentiment, you should know that positive sentiment means Keep it up!
 And negative sentiment means Something’s not working.